THE IRISH ROVERS

 The story of the Irish Rovers starts in 1963 in Canada, where the 16-year old George Millar and 23-year old Jim Ferguson, both new emigrants from Northern Ireland, met in Toronto at an Irish function.
 They sang together ‘til dawn.

 George’s cousin, Joe Millar, also then immigrated to Canada.
 Joe, who played button-key accordion, harmonica, and sang traditional ballads, was recruited as he stepped off the plane.

 Will introduced the group to his manager Les Weinstein who became the band's full-time manager.
 The Irish Rovers were already regulars at Calgary's popular Depression Coffee House.
 Weinstein encouraged them to head south to “Americay”.
-Landing at another famous folk club, The Purple Onion, in San Francisco, they headlined for an unprecedented 22 sold-out weeks.
-The folk clubs of California became the learning grounds for the young Rovers, and (through old-fashioned hard work and a wee bit of Irish luck) they were offered a recording contract with Decca Records in 1966.
+American agent, Jan Brainerd was impressed after seeing them perform at a tavern called Dinucci's.
+She arranged for an audition at the famous folk club, The Purple Onion, in San Francisco where they headlined for an unprecedented 22 sold-out weeks.
+Mrs. Brainerd became their longtime booking agent and later engineered their first recording contract with Decca Records in 1966.
 The lads fresh brand of Irish music was a hit in the US.